yeeydu/Kanban-Zustand/README.md

 - npm i zustand
 - npm I classnames

-## testing
+## Testing
 - npm i --save-dev vitest @testing-library/jest-dom @testing-library/react jsdom
 ------------------------------------

-# devtools works with redux chrome extension
+- devtools works with redux chrome extension
-# persist keeps the information you are using in dev
+- persist keeps the information you are using in dev
-# log another way to debug and load information in console with the following code
+- log another way to debug and load information in console with the following code

 const log = (config) => (set, get, api) => config(
     (...args) => {